 I did address Lyme disease, parasites, candida, SIBO, and bacterial dysbiosis prior to explant, which I do not recommend.
 This is something that should be done AFTER explant for the best possible outcome.
 I did, however, work with another practitioner on this.
 I don’t believe in “treating” yourself.
 I think that is foolish.
 So for my own health, I looked to another holistic health colleague of mine to guide me through it.
 Did I already know how to address these conditions?
 Yes, but I wanted to take the second-guessing that we all do out of the equation.
 I wanted someone to lay out a plan for me for how we were going to tackle this and then just put my head down and grind it out.

 After explant surgery, I used dry brushing daily before my shower to encourage good lymph flow, which helps get rid of waste in the body.
 The lymph is like a big trash can, and it needs to be moved or it will become stagnant, making you sick.
 There are some ladies who have silicone in their lymph and I believe dry brushing can be helpful for this as well.
-Cytodetox (just one part of my detox program that should absolutely NOT be used in isolation) has worked well for people with silicone toxicity as it is able to bind to silicone and escort it out of the body.
-There is no published research on this, just anecdotal evidence from various practitioners who use it with their patients.
-Due to the controversy around removing lymph nodes, this can be a good option for some.
+The right binders have worked well for people with silicone toxicity as it is able to bind to silicone and escort it out of the body.
+There is no published research on this, just anecdotal evidence from various practitioners.
+Due to the controversy around removing lymph nodes, binders can be a good option for some.